Uplift Student Outcomes With a Master of Education in School Counseling

 - Introduction to Professional School Counseling

-Your supervised practicum is scheduled for your second year of studies for the M.Ed. in counseling.
+In the second year, you will also have the second of your three-day on-campus residencies.
+Your supervised practicum is scheduled for the end of this year.
 The 3-credit-hour practicum offers your first exposure to client contact, so you can begin refining your approach to counseling.

 Explore some of the considerations for a successful internship in our blog.

 You can complete the entire online program in as few as three years.
 When you graduate, you will have a well-rounded theoretical base for the invaluable experiences gained through the 100-hour practicum and 600-hour internship.

 William & Mary Helps You Reach Your Goals